Mists of the Past

 Both mundane and spiritual attempts to mitigate these phenomena failed, and the residents of Luisant were largely left to fend for themselves against the malignant spirits and strange habits of what came to be called the Old Forest.

 As the town was established, its position on the borders of Gotha was noted.
-The bog that covers parts of Luisant is directly connected to the swampy lands of the Gothic House of Kreuzmoor, and with the idea of establishing stronger trade routes between Cappacione and the Kreuzmoor and using Luisant as an outpost, the small and reclusive Cappacione House of Beauchene took up a residence in Luisant shortly after it was founded.
+The bog that covers parts of Luisant is directly connected to the swampy lands of the Gothic House of Kreuzmoor, and with the idea of establishing stronger trade routes between Cappacione and the Kreuzmoor and using Luisant as an outpost, a Noble House whose name is not recorded set up residence in Luisant.

 Dangers From Outside